Waverly D. Crenshaw Jr.: Biography

 Crenshaw was born on December 17, 1956, in Nashville, Tennessee.
 Crenshaw received a Bachelor of Arts degree in 1978 from Vanderbilt University.
 He received a Juris Doctor in 1981 from Vanderbilt University Law School.
 From 1981 to 1982, he served as a law clerk to the Judges of the Chancery and Probate Court of Davidson County, Tennessee.
 From 1982 to 1984, he served as a law clerk to Judge John Trice Nixon of the United States District Court for the Middle District of Tennessee.
 He served as assistant attorney general of the State of Tennessee from 1984 to 1987.
 From 1987 to 1990, he was an associate at the law firm of Passino, Delaney & Hildebrand.
 He joined the law firm of Waller Lansden Dortch & Davis, LLP in 1990 as an associate, becoming partner in 1994; becoming the first African-American attorney and partner at the firm.
-He specializes in labor and employment law.
+He specialized in labor and employment law.